What is a Heart Attack?

 - Chronic kidney disease

 A heart attack is a medical emergency.
 If you have symptoms of a heart attack, seek immediate medical help.
 Call 911 or your local emergency number immediately.
 Do not try to drive yourself to the hospital.
-Do not delay, because you are at greatest risk of death in the early hours of a heart attack.
+Do not delay, because you are at greatest risk of death in the early hours of a heart at

 Heart Attack Screening